jenkinsci/winp/DEVELOPER.md

 * All tests are automatically invoked by `mvn clean verify`.
 * Tests run from Maven, and the selected 32/64-bit mode depends on the Java version, which can be passed to maven using the `JAVA_HOME` environment variable.
-* Generally you need to run `mvn clean verify` and `mvn clean verify -Dnative.configuration=Debug` on 3 configurations:
+* Generally you need to run `mvn clean verify` and `mvn clean verify -Dnative.configuration=Debug` on 4 configurations:
   * 32-bit Windows, 32-bit Java
   * 64-bit Windows, 64-bit Java
   * 64-bit Windows, 32-bit Java (WoW64 mode)
+  * Arm64 Windows, Arm64 Java

 Note that WinP behavior may differ depending on the Windows version, permissions, run mode (desktop/service), etc.
 Ideally, tests should be executed on all target platforms.